EngSoc-IT-Team/forum/server/util/README.md

 (and more) so that there is information that can be rendered on those pages.

 #### Maint
-The maint directory contains code required to perform routine server maintainance.
+**Incomplete** The maint directory contains code required to perform routine server maintainance.
 This code remains _incomplete_ as of 5/7/17.

 #### Setup